sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 For the model to learn _anything_, we'd need to structure the problem in a way that allows for comparisions between our predictions and the objects actually present in the image.

-Priors enable us to do exactly this.
+Priors enable us to do exactly this –

 - **Find the Jaccard overlaps** between the 8732 priors and `N` ground truth objects.
 This will be a tensor of size `8732, N`.